 BS in Technical Writing & Communication

-Technical communication is a broad, interdisciplinary field.
-As a technical writing & communication major, you will choose one of the following four sub-plans.
-This sub-plan allows you to focus on an area of interest by taking courses from outside the department to fulfill your degree requirements.
+As a technical writing & communication major, you will complete nine core classes, six required electives classes as well as four to five classes in one of four sub-plans.
+Your sub-plan allows you to focus on an area of interest by taking courses from outside the department to fulfill your degree requirements.

 Tracks